vbudhiraja/Loan-Approval-Application/README.md

 <b>Expected results:</b> Identification of the best-performing classification and regression models, providing insights into loan approval and amounts.

 <b>Importance:</b> This is important for helping buyers plan their purchases and negotiations based on loan outcomes.
+For financial insttutions to determine what features are important and ensure data collection is accurate for those features.
+For applicants, again what features are important and ensure that they provide the best support for those elements.

 # About Data Set